 How can users get continued support for Docker containers on Windows Server?

-We want to make this transition as easy as possible, so if you have any further questions, please contact us.
+Here at Mirantis we want to make this transition as easy as possible, so if you have any further questions, please contact us.